ThinkParQ/beegfs-csi-driver/examples/nomad/README.md

 ***

-## What Is This For?
+## What This Is For

-While the BeeGFS CSI driver is primarily tested on (and intended for integration with) Kubernetes, adherence to the Container Storage Interface (CSI) enables its use with other container orchestrators as well.
-As a "simple and flexible scheduler and orchestrator to deploy and manage containers and non-containerized applications across on-prem and clouds at scale", [HashiCorp Nomad](https://www.nomadproject.io/) is one such orchestrator.

-At a high level, these manifests consists of a Nomad specification for a BeeGFS CSI driver volume and a Nomad job that consumes the volume:
+At a high level, these manifests create a Nomad volume (backed by a BeeGFS CSI driver volume) and a Nomad job that consumes it.
+Apply them AFTER the BeeGFS CSI driver is [deployed](../../deploy/nomad/README.md) in a Nomad cluster.
 1. `volume.hcl` creates a new Nomad volume backed by a BeeGFS CSI driver volume that is automatically provisioned by the BeeGFS CSI driver controller service.